pymc-devs/pymc-examples/myst_nbs/variational_inference/lda-advi-aevb.myst.md

 ## LDA model
 With the log-likelihood function, we can construct the probabilistic model for LDA. `doc_t` works as a placeholder to which documents in a mini-batch are set.

 For ADVI, each of random variables $\theta$ and $\beta$, drawn from Dirichlet distributions, is transformed into unconstrained real coordinate space.
-To do this, by default, PyMC3 uses an isometric logratio transformation.
+To do this, by default, PyMC uses an isometric logratio transformation.
 Since these random variables are on a simplex, the dimension of the unconstrained coordinate space is the original dimension minus 1.
 For example, the dimension of $\theta_{d}$ is the number of topics (`n_topics`) in the LDA model, thus the transformed space has dimension `(n_topics - 1)`.

 The variational posterior on these transformed parameters is represented by a spherical Gaussian distributions (meanfield approximation).
 Thus, the number of variational parameters of $\theta_{d}$, the latent variable for each document, is `2 * (n_topics - 1)` for means and standard deviations.